Kilimanjaro Climb - Lemosho Route

 Fresh fruit and home cooked three course meals are included throughout and served in a proper dining tent and prepared by a dedicated camp chef.

 All of the climbs we organize use the best crew and highest quality equipment in excellent condition.
 The guides are the finest.
 They're well looked after and receive regular training to ensure that their knowledge is completely up-to-date.
-They also carry supplementary oxygen, pulse oximeters and customized evacuation stretchers as well as being fully-qualified in first aid, including CPR.
+They also carry supplementary oxygen, pulse oximeters and customised evacuation stretchers as well as being fully-qualified in first aid, including CPR.

 Accommodation throughout is of the highest standard and luxurious by Kilimanjaro standards.
 You stay in large dome tents with thick mattresses and sleeping bags with a thermal liner and pillows.
 The expeditions use a 'runner' whose sole job each day is to go on ahead to the next camp to bag the best site.
 The camp is set up for you ready for your arrival to allow you to spend your non-climbing time relaxing and preparing for the next day.
 There is also a separate portable chemical toilet tent which is only shared between your climbing group.